 This class explores the science behind brewing

 your morning cup.
 Several brewing methods will be demonstrated including; Chemex, Hario V60, and French Press.
-You will also learn proper temperatures to brew, coffee-to-water ratios and
+You will also learn proper temperatures to brew, coffee-to-water ratios and pouring techniques.

 This class is designed for home roasters and craft beverage enthusiasts!
 Examine green coffee and dive into some of the basics of the coffee roasting process.
 Participants will roast their own coffee on both a sample roaster and a production roaster.
 Basic organic chemistry will be discussed to describe the roasting curve.
 The class will end with a coffee “cupping”.